Room color ideas – 31 expert ways to choose a balanced color scheme

 ‘Historically, people have often been afraid to design with blue,' says Lucy Marsh, founder, Lucy Marsh Interiors.
 'Too cold, too bold.
 But, with experience, I’ve found success if the right tones are applied to specific situations.
 This is a versatile timeless color, as a classic wool check or a toile; a contemporary bold paint; or it can be eclectic when coupled with bright colors and strong geometric design.’

-If not looking for total color saturation, think about painting a wall of joinery in this mid-tone blue hue and use it as a focal point to show off art and objets.
+If you're not looking for total color saturation, think about painting a wall of joinery in this mid-tone blue hue and use it as a focal point to show off art and objects.

 What color makes a room feel bigger?

 Light-reflecting colors tend to make a room feel bigger – though that needn't mean white.
-Pale pastels will make rooms that receive lots of warm daylight feel larger, while cozy neutrals, such as cream paints, will make cooler rooms feel bigger, but welcoming, too.
+Pastel room ideas that receive lots of warm daylight feel larger, while cozy neutrals, such as cream paints, will make cooler rooms feel bigger, but welcoming, too.
 You can decorate rooms in darker colors and yet still make them feel bigger – the trick is to keep floors and ceilings in pale shades, and to ensure windows aren't cluttered by drapes.

 Which color to use for north-facing rooms?

 North-facing rooms tend to feel cool and are generally much darker than south-, east- or west-facing rooms, which will get some sunlight throughout the day.
-Using any color – from yellow to blue – with a warm undertone will make the space feel warmer.
+Using the best colors for north-facing rooms – from yellow to blue – with a warm undertone will make the space feel warmer.
 If you want to make a north-facing room feel brighter, it's important to choose a light color; however, if you are happy to embrace 'cozy', you can choose dark colors – just ensure they have warm tones so that the room doesn't feel cold and unwelcoming.

 Arabella Youens